ObsidianWitch/eduinfoh413a1/README.md

 ## Generate experiments

 ~~~
-# Will execute all the experiments sequentially (will take a lot of time)
+# Execute all the experiments sequentially (will take a lot of time)
 > ./generate_experiments.lua

 OR

-# Will execute one type of experiment on all instances
+# Execute one type of experiment on all instances
 > ./generate_experiments_one.lua lop <random|cw> <first|best>
                                      <transpose|exchange|insert>
-or
 > ./generate_experiments_one.lua vnd <tei|tie>

 OR

-# Will execute all the experiments in parallel.
+# Execute all the experiments in parallel.
 # Comment lines inside the script in order to execute k experiments where k is
 # the number of threads your processor can run.
 > ./generate_experiments.sh